Hyannisport Club: History

 The genesis of the course starts with a summer resident named John Reid.
 Reid was a Scottish emigrant who had a passion for golf and was one of the founders of the United States Golf Association (USGA).
 In 1897, he created the original six holes.
 In 1901, the club gained access to a marsh and expanded the course into a 60-acre, nine hole course.
 During the year, the course hosted one of its first tournaments, the Hyannisport Cup.
 It became an annual event.
 In 1902, Alexander Findlay designed a revamped nine hole course on the property.
 During this era, Hyannisport joined the Massachusetts Golf Association and the USGA.

 In 1913, the club purchased land from a dairy farmer, Charles Marchand, and expanded the course into an 18-hole course.
 In 1921, the club purchased more land from Marchand and increased length and added bunkers.
 In 1930, the course purchased an additional 40 acres to create a 140-acre property.
 This version of the course was re-designed by Ross.
 Ross made revisions to 14 of the 18 holes.
 Later in the decade, Lucius Frederick Paine, one of the original members of the club, made a number of revisions too.
 Since 1940, the terrain of the course has remained the largely the same.

 The course is known for its naturalistic design and its "defense remains rooted in the Cape Cod elements," in particular "swirling wind and dense fog."
-Marjorie Hunter of The New York Times once wrote that the course has been favorably compared to Saint Andrew's Golf Club in Scotland, having been referred to as the "St. Andrew's of the East."
+Marjorie Hunter of The New York Times once wrote that the course has been favorably compared to St Andrews Golf Club in Scotland, having been referred to as the "St. Andrew's of the East."